RichardLitt/ipfs-textbook/README.md

 #### What is a _protocol_?
 Is it a technical specification, or the implementation, or both?

 A Protocol is a set of rules, typically used to solve one or more problems.
 In Information Technology, the word Protocol is used to refer to the set of rules, its technical specification and its implementation.
 An implementation of a protocol is a program or part of a program which conforms to the specification of the protocol.
 A program may implement multiple protocols, and each protocol has a different purpose.

 #### What is a _distribution protocol_?

 A distribution protocol is a protocol which solves the problem of distributing data.
-Depending on the specific protocols
+A networking protocol can be generic or specialize in different use cases or for different kinds of applications.

 #### What does _addressed by content and identities_ mean?